optimusprime123x/LyricsListener/README.md

 - Switching between two music-player apps - seek the currrent song a bit ahead to fix.
 - YouTube support might be limited due to search issues.

+### Usage and Installation
+- Go to Releases
+- Install the apk
+- Grant necessary permissions
+- Play music from your favourite apps.